 This is one of the simplest gadgets I am writing about here.
 It is about the ubiquitous power strips or (as called in India) extension box.
 These are boxes that you use to plug a gadget to power when the cord doesn’t reach the wall outlets, or you want to connect more than one appliance to wall socket.

 Disclosure: I write reviews about products that I have bought for my usage and paid in full.
 There were no sponsorship or advertisement, or commission of any sort involved in this post.

-Till about two decades ago, I remember seeing our electrician or the local electrical shop making these extension boxes by hand – they start by cutting a mica-board for individual sockets and switches, then fixing it on top of a wooden box to make one like what is seen below.
+Till about two decades ago, I remember seeing our electrician or the local electrical shop making these extension boxes by hand – they start by cutting a mica-board for individual sockets and switches, then fixing it on top of a wooden box to make one like the one seen below.

 After the arrival of Chinese imports the power strips were easily available off-the-shelves for very low-price.
-But the problem with (almost) all the extension boxes that are available in India, are that they sport the so-called “Universal Sockets” that I guess was done to be compatible with the UK & US standards, but they have forgotten that in India the plugs have (2 or 3) pins that are round, based on BS 546 standard and are not thin & flat like in US.
+But the problem with (almost) all the extension boxes that are sold in India, they have the so-called “Universal Sockets” that was designed to be compatible with the USA standards, but they are not friendly for India where the plugs have (2 or 3) pins that are round, based on BS 546 standard and are not thin & flat like in US.
 In these universal sockets, when you plug in Indian Standard Plugs, they don’t firmly lock and sometimes if the pins in the plug are a bit thicker, they don’t get into the socket at all.

-Remember, the Anchor power strips support Indian style round pins, so if you want to connect a charger made by a US firm or bought outside India then you will need a small conversion plug (flat to normal Indian socket) that are cheap and easily available – I like the ones made by MX or GM or Anchor.
+Remember, to connect a US type charger in these Indian Power Strips, you will need a small conversion plug (flat to round) that are easily available and cheap – I like the ones made by MX or GM or Anchor for this purpose.